Our son, Hans, like all of us, had his faults. He was a sinner, as we all are. Romans 3:23 1 John 1:8 Romans 3:10

 But what about the parent who does not have that assurance?
 What about the parent who is not sure at all?

-What if all this stuff about Heaven and Hell is true and I have no reason to believe my child knew anything about Jesus?
+What if all this stuff about Heaven and Hell is true?
+I have no reason to believe my child knew anything about Jesus.
 What if I failed to tell my child the most important thing in all the world?
 What if my child is now eternally lost?
 How can I ever live with such a possibility?
 How could Heaven be bliss for me without my child?
 How could God let this happen?

-Here is what you must hold on to:
+Here is the truth you must hold on to:

 If we do not believe these facts about God, we are sunk.
 The pain is just too much to bear unless we trust the Lord God Almighty.